Scroll down for step by step instructions

 FIRST THING IN THE MORNING: FRESHEN UP OR A CONDITIONING SOAK

-FRESHEN UP!
-To freshen up in the morning, you don't need to leave the oils on for very long.
+FRESHEN UP: To freshen up in the morning, you don't need to leave the oils on for very long.
 Apply your oils with dry fingers to dry skin, massage, wipe and rinse.
-Apply your facial oils to damp skin, allow to soak in for about 20 minutes, then apply sunscreen/makeup (my Alpenfleur facial oils are my go to oils for the day, they absorb quickly and contain CoQ10).
-They will slightly enhance the efficacy of your sunscreen.
+Apply your facial oils to damp skin, allow to soak in for about 20 minutes, then apply sunscreen/makeup.

-DEEP CONDITIONING.
-Morning is a nice time to do a long soak for deep conditioning, I make a habit of doing this.
+DEEP CONDITIONING: For those with resilient skin and no major issue then morning is a nice time to do a long soak for deep conditioning, I make a habit of doing this.
 As I sip coffee and get my day started, I let my cleaning oils soak in for about 15-20 minutes before removing them and applying my facial oils.